 by someone who liked to

 windows down, but inevitably ended up having someone park next to him

-who would idle all night.
-He complained that he was not able to sleep
+who idled his truck all night.
+He complained that he was not able to

 better because he had to put up